 Make sure your animals have predator-proof housing at night with sturdy latches.
 Use 1/2 inch hardware cloth instead of chicken wire to cover windows and the chicken run.
 Many large predators can rip or chew right through chicken wire.
 Bury the hardware cloth 18 inches down all along the perimeter of the run to discourage digging predators.

 Don’t get in over your head

 Most backyard farmers farm as a hobby, not as a job.
-This means they generally work full time outside of the house.
-Before you tear up your front lawn and make a 20,000 square foot vegetable garden make sure you have time to maintain that and it won’t become a neighborhood eyesore.
+This means they generally work full-time outside of the house.
+Before you tear up your front lawn and make a 20,000 square-foot vegetable garden make sure you have time to maintain that and it won’t become a neighborhood eyesore.
 If you work long hours, having a lot of livestock that need to be fed, watered, and cleaned daily might not be the right choice for you.
 Start out with 3-4 chickens and make sure you can handle the chore schedule before jumping in with a barnyard full of critters that will be constantly disturbing your neighbors squawking for food or having unpleasant odors from uncleaned stalls.

-Animals make noise, as a farmer you might love hearing the sound of your rooster’s crow or your ducks happy quacking as they splash in their pool.
+Animals make noise, as a farmer you might love hearing the sound of your rooster’s crow or your ducks happily quacking as they splash in their pool.
 Your neighbors might not share that joy.
 Many towns ask that you not leave a barking dog in your yard for more than 10 minutes, and the same courtesy rule should be extended to your livestock.
 You should go out and investigate if your animals are making noise for an extended period of time – not just as a courtesy to your neighbors but also to make sure there isn’t a problem.
 They could be scared because a hawk is circling or some other predator is lurking in the woods.